');

 About Sheridan, MI

-Sheridan is a small community in Michigan with a population of 816 residents.
-The median household income is $56,786 per year, which is near the national average.
-The median age in Sheridan is 36.7 years.
+Sheridan is a small community located in Michigan with a population of 816 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $56,786 per year, which is 24% below the national median of $75,149.
+The median age of 36.7 years is close to the US median age of 38.9 years.

 Cost of Living in Sheridan, MI